cryptodread/specter-desktop-wrapper/instructions.md

 <!-- MD_PACKER_INLINE END -->

-Select "Scan for existing funds" if you have already used this wallet and wish to establish the transaction history, if this is a brand new wallet this is not necessary.
+Select "Scan for existing funds" if you have already used this wallet and wish to establish the transaction history, if this is a brand new wallet this is not necessary and should be deselected.

-Click continue
+Click "Create wallet"

-If you select "rescan" you can refresh the page and watch as your bitcoin node rescans the blockchain for your wallet's history.
+If you selected "rescan" you can refresh the page and watch as your bitcoin node rescans the blockchain for your wallet's history.

 ## Air Gapped Signing Devices